junxit/us-congress-bills-115/metadata.md

 - 2018-05-23 — Committee on Environment and Public Works.
 Reported by Senator Barrasso without amendment.
 Without written report.
 - 2018-05-23 — Committee on Environment and Public Works.
 Reported by Senator Barrasso without amendment.
 Without written report.
 - 2018-05-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 430.
+- 2018-06-07 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3390; text: CR S3390)
+- 2018-06-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3390; text: CR S3390)
+- 2018-06-07 — Received in the House.
+- 2018-06-07 — Referred to the House Committee on Transportation and Infrastructure.